 The primary goals of the Racing Operation Program are to maintain the integrity of pari-mutuel wagering in Kansas and to protect the health, safety, and welfare of racing animals.
 Licensed racetrack activities in Kansas ceased operations in 2009.
-Since that time all pari-mutuel licenses have expired and no renewal applications have been filed.
+In 2023 KRGC approved an organizational license for GC Charities for the operation of a parimutuel facility featuring historic horse racing (HHR) machines which is anticipated to commence operations in September of 2025.
 The KRGC is governed by a Commission which consists of five members appointed by the Governor and confirmed by the Senate for four-year terms.
 The KRGC meets monthly to address regulatory matters primarily related to casino-style gaming in Kansas.